Coronavirus (Covid-19) Latest Update

 - arranging weekly testing of our staff for COVID-19

 - facilitating the rapid vaccination of all of our staff

 - ensuring infection control measures are followed at all times including:

-- wearing new disposable gloves and disposable aprons for every single client visit
+- wearing new disposable gloves, disposable aprons and disposable masks for every single client visit

 - washing hands with soap and water frequently (for at least 20 seconds) – including at specified points during care delivery, when we arrive at a client’s home and just before we leave

 - if no hand washing facilities are accessible, using hand sanitiser if available

 - covering the mouth and nose with a tissue while sneezing or coughing